 Fingal’s Cave Facts

-- Additionally, the amazing Fingal’s Cave actually naturally formed entirely from jointed hexagonal basalt columns.
-Furthermore, the remarkable feature also perpetually remains partially filled by the sea.
-Finally, the amazingly unique structure of the columns also formed long ago.
+- The remarkable feature also contains yet another marvel.
+It perpetually remains partially filled by the sea.
+The amazingly unique structure of the many columns also formed long ago.
 This formation occurred as a result of rapidly cooling lava flows.

 Related Articles